 This ratio almost perfectly correlates with the Shiller P/E:

-As the Shiller P/E of the S&P 500 currently stands at about 29, and the Capitalization/GDP ratio stands at over 130%, a century of data tells us that returns over the next 10-20 years are likely to be poor.
-Especially the 20-year returns, which show consistently bad results every single time.
+As the Shiller P/E of the S&P 500 currently stands at over 30, and the Capitalization/GDP ratio stands at over 120%, a century of data tells us that returns over the next 10-20 years are likely to be mediocre.

 Stock market prices have vastly outpaced corporate earnings and national output, resulting in a highly-valued market, low dividend yields, and low buyback returns.
 The only historical periods where we had higher valuations than today were in the late 1920’s and the late 1999’s; both of which ended horribly for stocks.